 The next few singles were solid Curtis Mayfield-written efforts, highlighted by "Rhythm," another big hit employing the now-signature Chicago sound.
 Regular musicians on the sessions included drummer Maurice White and trombonist Louis Satterfield (who would continue their association in the '70s with Earth, Wind and Fire).
 The hitmaking formula established by Carl Davis was running its course for Lance, though the distinctive brass-and-string arrangements would be key to the works of Chandler, Butler, Fontella Bass, Billy Stewart, The Vibrations and scores of other Chicago artists throughout the decade.

 "Come See" slipped into the top 40 for one week in April 1965.
 Successive releases met with less success.
 Pate and Davis departed over the next couple of years, while Mayfield immersed himself in the rise of The Impressions.
 Still, Lance was the best-selling of all the acts on the Okeh roster in the 1960s.
 The label made an unusual choice in teaming him with Billy Sherrill (a country music producer in Nashville on the verge of bigger things with Tammy Wynette) and later with producers Ted Cooper and Gerald Sims, yet nothing sparked.
 Leaving Okeh in 1968, he recorded for many labels over the next decade, staying on the fringe of the record industry with minor hits "Follow the Leader" in 1969 on Dakar and "Stay Away From Me (I Love You Too Much)" in 1970 for Mayfield's Curtom Records.
 Other releases were on the Volt, Playboy, Columbia and Soul labels.
 Not yet 40 in 1978, things went seriously downhill when he was busted for cocaine possession and served a three year prison sentence.
 After his release in 1982, he performed on the oldies circuit, his health gradually failing him until, at just 55 years of age, he died of heart failure in 1994.
-That last fifteen years or so is best left forgotten by all but those closest to Major Lance.
+Those last 15 years or so are best left forgotten by all but the family and friends closest to Major Lance.
 The rest of us can reminisce about the time he was at the top of his Chicago Soul game.

 - I've Got a Girl - 1960